functorz-tech/momen_doc/actions/ai/ai.md

 If integrating with official platforms, fill in:

-1. API Key: The authorization key for each platform, please obtain it from the platform yourself.
+1. API Key: The authorization key for each platform.
+Obtain it directly from the platform.

 **Self-hosted Large Model Service Information**